kennytilton/matrix/cljs/fluxchallenge/README.md

 > You must explicitly specify all the dependency relationships among components: the code cannot discover these relationships automatically.

 The Matrix dependency graph is identified automatically and dynamically maintained at runtime by Matrix internals.
-As the Component doc notes, the developer builds and maintains the DAG themself.
+By contrast, the Component developer builds and maintains the DAG themself.

 > In particular, the 'component' library assumes that all application state is passed as arguments to the functions that use it.
 As a result, this framework may be awkward to use with code which relies on global or singleton references.